dchouffani/megr2156-portfolio/docs/assignments/A04/index.md

 <img width="610" height="608" alt="new feat 2 holes dim" src="https://github.com/user-attachments/assets/9a914f77-e401-4a33-a369-c85aac5320f3" />

-I used a linear sketch pattern in SolidWorks to place four M3 3.4 mm bolt clearance holes 10 mm horizontally and vertically from the center of the exposed portion of Feature 2 above Feature 1.
+I used a linear sketch pattern in SolidWorks to create four 3.4 mm M3 clearance holes in a square pattern on Feature 2.
+The four holes were arranged symmetrically around the intersection of the horizontal and vertical construction lines.
+Each hole center was located 10 mm horizontally and 10 mm vertically from the center, giving 20 mm of spacing between the holes in both directions.

 <img width="446" height="569" alt="rib dim" src="https://github.com/user-attachments/assets/492838f0-baf5-4e0f-bc4a-ba3904089d1f" />
 <img width="440" height="550" alt="rib thickness" src="https://github.com/user-attachments/assets/937f292e-a56d-4f8f-ad42-19064448a4d1" />